Nursing Homes Now Cost $11,000 a Month. 7 Ways Families Are Paying for It.

 An elder law attorney can draft a Personal Care Agreement that compensates a family caregiver for services rendered, which is both legal and Medicaid-compliant when structured correctly.

-What you might miss: Verbal agreements collapse under stress.
-Every time.
+What's easy to miss: Verbal agreements collapse under stress.
 The sibling who lives closest often absorbs more cost and more labor.
 A written plan prevents resentment from becoming estrangement.

 7. Home Equity and Asset-Based Lending